Meet the editorial team at Wander With Wonder.

 Susan has been writing about luxury food, wine and travel destinations for more than two decades.
 She has authored more than 75 books and hundreds of magazine articles.

 Susan is an award-winning travel writer, a member of Society of American Travel Writers (SATW), International Food, Wine & Travel Writers Association (IFWTWA), the French Wine Society and is a Certified California Wine Appellation Specialist (CWAS).
 Susan is an official ambassador for Travelocity, offering tips and inspiration to fellow travel enthusiasts.
 Her work regularly appears in print in AAA Highroads, Luxe Beat Magazine, So Scottsdale, Uptown, AAA Home & Away, Scottsdale Health, Green Living AZ, Life Refined, Modern Luxury, Fairmont.com and more.
-See more of Susan’s writing here.
+Read Susan’s articles on Wander here and see her portfolio of other writing here.

 Susan has lived all across the country.
 She was born in Virginia, moved to Steamboat Springs, Colorado in high school, and then traveled around the US and Europe with her husband during his years in the US Air Force.
 Susan graduated magna cum laude from University of Maryland, with a degree in Government & Politics/Comparative Economics.
 She holds a Master of Liberal Arts with honors from Regis University in Denver, Colorado.
 She taught community college and high school for about a decade before devoting full time to writing.
 Susan and her husband Bill have called Arizona home for more than 20 years.
 They have one son and five grandkids.

 Kamilla Graham has been writing for WanderWithWonder.com for the past two years, where she specializes in everything Arizona.
 As a Phoenix native, Kamilla loves finding the best wow moments in the Grand Canyon State.